Eftimin70/vibeshine/README.md

+# No longer needed, Intra Refresh has been added to the master
-# This is a fork of Vibeshine that includes a fix for the infamous artifacts when running Moonlight on Xbox.
+## This is a fork of Vibeshine that includes a fix for the infamous artifacts when running Moonlight on Xbox.
 Fix only works when encoder 'AMD AMF/VCE (Experimental)' is selected
-# I am only testing this on a RX 9070 / Xbox combination.
+## I am only testing this on a RX 9070 / Xbox combination.
 Older Radeon cards might show problems.